Wash and Go

 A Wash and Go is the act of washing or co-washing hair and then defining and moisturizing your natural curls with a variety of products.

 Type 4 hair updated wash n go routine.

 After a natural hair "renaissance" in the 60s and 70s with the black power movement, black women began taking pride in wearing their hair in its natural state.
 The natural hair movement again saw a resurgence in the 2000s and reached a high in 2010.
 The wash and go hairstyle has become a highly used hairstyle as a way for black women to embrace their natural hair textures.

 How to Achieve a Wash and Go?

 Another common method is the curly girl method.
 With this method, your prime products are conditioner and gel.
-This method discourages the use of shampoo and instead encourages co-washing, which is a way of gently cleansing your hair with conditioner.
-The idea is for the shampoo to not strip your hair.
+This method discourages shampoo and instead encourages co-washing, which is a way of gently cleansing your hair with conditioner.
+The idea is for the shampoo not to strip your hair.
 You use no styling tools or heat tools and refrain from using products with sulfates and alcohol.

 Although these methods can be great, they may not be for everyone.
 The best way to know what products will best suit your hair and tailor a routine unique to your curls is by learning your hair's porosity.
 Your hair's porosity is simply how your hair retains moisture, which is the most important thing for strong and healthy curls.